nishammahsin/nodejs-secured-restfull-api/Solutions.md

 7. ~~practitioner router~~
 8. ~~middleware for authentication~~
 9. ~~add auth middleware wherever required~~
+10. write test
-10. file upload
+11. file upload
-11. docker setup
+12. docker setup

 #### Questions
 1. what is the size of entries per page